nottohave/Art-Gallery-Website/README.md

     Desktop: 1400px

 1/11/22
-    Apply max and min-width to allow content to grow before reaching the break points.
+    Apply max and min-width to allow content to grow before reaching the break points in mobile and tablet mode.
+Will touch on desktop mode tomorrow.